ivan-v-ivanov-dev/branching-systems/README.md

 ## 4.6 API Gateway service

 Runs on **https://localhsot:8080**.
 Serves as a single entry point for the REST calls and also contains Spring security for authentication (see **config/SecurityConfig.java**).
+All endpoint are secured for users with different roles.

 For example the list all users with a certain role (http://localhost:8080/api/role/CEO/users endpoint) is restricted only for CEOs and a developer can't retrieve information.